Town of Los Gatos

 However a lot has changed since the beginning of March.
 We’re just beginning to see the result of the pandemic on local real estate markets in these monthly analyses.
 For more on how Covid-19 is affecting our local real estate market, please check my post titled Coronavirus Impact on Real Estate Sales.

 During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th.
-In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory from the months prior.
-June numbers should be accurate.
+In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory from those months indicated.
+Current numbers should be accurate.

 This post will include info from both Altos Research, which uses LIST prices, and the RE Report, which uses listing and closed sale data, for the “in town” areas of Los Gatos (95030 and 95032).

 From ALTOS – a view of LG 95030 (they are updated automatically a few times a month):

 The Blossom Manor neighborhood in east Los Gatos is very popular as it is well located close to the highly regarded Los Gatos schools, great shopping and parks, such as Oak Meadow and Vasona Lake County Park.
 Further, Blossom Manor enjoys comfortably sized lots with room to grow if a home has not already been expanded from its original footprint.

 Most of “the Manor” (originally Blossom Hill Manor, though seldom called that now) is currently unincorporated, meaning it’s not properly part of the Town of Los Gatos, but instead is a county pocket.
 As time goes by, the incorporated areas are likely to grow and the county areas shrink – a trend we are seeing throughout the Los Gatos area and Santa Clara County as a whole.